European Arrest Warrant: what it is, procedure and who to turn to for all-round protection

 International Lawyers Associates: a success story on the European Arrest Warrant

-The context in which a law firm specialising in the European Arrest Warrant operates is a not insignificant asset in terms of protection.
+The context in which a law firm specialising in the European Arrest Warrant operates is a not insignificant asset in terms of protection. the Accused person the subject of the warrant or surrender request.

 This is one of the reasons why International Lawyers Associates is so well-known throughout the country and beyond.